Skip Navigation

 Who We Want

-The National Leadership Program is ideal for people who want to gain skills and contacts while making a positive difference for people with disabilities.
+The Disability Belongs™ Leadership Program is ideal for people who want to gain skills and contacts while making a positive difference for people with disabilities.
 We are looking for thoughtful and results-driven individuals who want to achieve breakthrough results while getting hands-on experience.
 The Fellowship is for college and graduate students, as well as for people transitioning into the workforce for the first time, or back into the workforce after a break.
 Fellows ideally will have an interest in the philanthropy/development sector.
 Past development experience not necessary.

 Fellowship Duties

-The Fellows will work closely with our National Leadership Program Manager and Senior Director of Inclusive Philanthropy and Development.
+The Fellows will work closely with our Disability Belongs™ Leadership Program Manager and Senior Director of Inclusive Philanthropy and Development.
 Individual projects will be assigned based on an individual’s unique skill set and their own ability to “bring something to the table.”
 Tasks might include grant and proposal writing, prospect research, donor relations, and attending donor and prospect meetings.
 Philanthropy/Development Fellows will join supervisors at workshops, webinars, and events that pertain to philanthropy and development.
 Fellows will learn about all of our issue areas and departments as well.

 Each Fellow will receive many opportunities to learn new skills, network, and gain direct experience.
 In addition to hands-on work experiences, all Fellows will participate in special presentations by guest speakers and intensive grant writing and fundraising workshops.
-A career plan will be developed by each Fellow that will enable them to gain appropriate workplace experience while contributing directly and measurably to RespectAbility’s impact.
+A career plan will be developed by each Fellow that will enable them to gain appropriate workplace experience while contributing directly and measurably to our organization’s impact.
 Upon the completion of the Fellowship program, applicants can expect to come away with excellent experience in the fields of policy, strategic communications, and fundraising; fair knowledge of issues for people with disabilities; and leadership skills to help them grow into confident advocates.

-• Fellows will receive $17/hr.
+• Fellows will be paid $20.00/hr

 All Fellowship Opportunities